jgerstmayr/EXUDYN/README.rst

 2D vs. 3D

 As a convention, quantities in Exudyn are 3D, such as nodes, objects, markers, loads, measured quantities, etc.
-For that reason, we denote planar nodes, objects, etc. with the suffix 2D, but 3D objects do not get this suffix.
+For that reason, we denote planar nodes, objects, etc. with the suffix 2D, but 3D objects do not get this suffix (There are some rare exceptions, such as Beam3D as the pure beam may easily lead to name space conflicts in Python).

 Output and input to objects, markers, loads, etc. is usually given by 3D vectors (or matrices), such as (local) position, force, torque, rotation, etc. However, initial and reference values for nodes depend on their dimensionality.
 As an example, consider a \ ``NodePoint2D``\ :